kydenul/chanx/README.md

 ### Or Function Optimization

-The `Or` function now uses an iterative implementation with `reflect.Select` instead of recursive:
+The `Or` function now uses an iterative implementation instead of recursive:

 - **No stack overflow** with large numbers of channels
 - **50%+ faster** for 100+ channels